Layoouyang/VisualTrace/README.md

-Our iOS app provides a guided approach to learning fundamental drawing techniques using visual cues.
+My iOS app provides a guided approach to learning fundamental drawing techniques using visual cues.
 Users can select an image to project through the camera with adjustable opacity, allowing them to trace over the drawing effectively.

 ### App Features